Home

 Contact several banks to present your project

-The bank loan is a type of professional credit, a financing granted by a banking institution to a company according to a set of conditions in order to accompany it in its development.
+A bank loan is a type of cash credit, financing granted by a banking institution to a company under a set of conditions in order to support its development.

 To obtain a bank loan, the entrepreneur must defend his file to a banker (or more often to several banking institutions).